mamnuya/IntersectionalBias-IndoAryanLang_Role_Gender_Religion/README.md

 ### Finding Top Associations (no bias)
 findIdentityAssociations.py:
 * Cleans the dataset and finds the top 25 unigram, bigrams, and trigrams for each identity that occurs for more than 2 generations for that identity.
 Exports this information to data/identity_marker_counts_25.json.
-* Some of these n-grams are exported to data/associations.json which holds the n-gram, the top identities the term occurs for, and the top most identity for which the term occurs for
+* Some of these top n-grams are exported to data/associations.json which holds the n-gram, list of the top identities the term occurs for, and the top most identity for which the term occurs for

 exclusiveIdentityAssociations.py: